clarkfitzg/phd_research/experiments/data_description/notes.md

 Enumerate vectorized functions  |   Easy    | List out all the vectorized functions, and which parameters they are vectorized in.
 Generate data description object  |   Medium    | Given a language agnostic data description, create the R objects above.

-Inferring vectorized blocks still seems like the most difficult part.
+Inferring vectorized blocks still seems like the most unknown part.
+I need to actually do it so that I can see what issues come up.
-I have to know the vectorized functions before I can infer vectorized blocks.
+I have to know the vectorized functions before I can infer vectorized blocks, but I can start with an easy small subset.

 I have ideas on how to implicitly identify the large data sources, but I'm missing a clear idea on how to save results.
 What's the point of all the computations?